ldriggers/xml-sitemap-monitor/README.md

 ## Usage

--   **Manual Run (for testing)**: Navigate to the `competitive_content_monitoring` directory and run the main script (once `src/main.py` is implemented):
+-   **Manual Run (for testing)**: Navigate to the `competitive_content_monitoring` project root directory and run the main script:
     ```bash
     python src/main.py
     ```
+    (Ensure your current working directory is the project root, `competitive_content_monitoring`, not the `src` directory, for `config.json` to be found correctly by default).
 -   **Automated Runs**: The system is configured to run daily via GitHub Actions.
-Changes to the `data/` directory (containing Parquet files) will be committed back to the repository by the action.
+Changes to the `data/` directory (containing Parquet, CSV, and JSON files) will be committed back to the repository by the action.

 ## Data Output

-The script will generate/update Parquet files in the `competitive_content_monitoring/data/` directory:
+The script processes each domain specified in `config.json` and generates/updates data files in the `competitive_content_monitoring/data/` directory.
+For each domain (e.g., `example.com`), the following files are created:

--   `sitemap_urls.parquet`: Contains all unique URLs found across sitemaps, with their metadata and first/last seen timestamps.
+-   `example.com_urls.parquet`: Contains all unique URLs found for `example.com`, with their metadata (like `loc`, `lastmod`), detection timestamps, and a `change_type` column indicating if the URL is 'new', 'updated', 'removed', or 'unchanged' in the latest run.
+This is the primary data file for analysis.
--   `url_changes.parquet`: Logs every detected change (new, updated, removed) with relevant details and timestamps.

-These files can be analyzed using Python with libraries like Pandas.
+-   `example.com_urls.csv`: A CSV version of the Parquet file for easier ad-hoc viewing or use in tools that prefer CSV.
+-   `example.com_urls.json`: A JSON Lines version of the data, where each line is a JSON object representing a URL entry.

+These files store the history and current state of all discovered page URLs from the sitemaps.
+The `DataProcessor` module handles loading previous data, comparing it with the latest fetch, and identifying changes.

 ## Contributing